42BV/mad-spring-connect/docs/deprecated/resource.md

 }
 ```

+To be able to use resources, we have to `npm install lodash.merge` first.

 Lets say we want to define a Pokemon resource, we would go about it in the following way:

 ```ts